Friday, July 26, 2013

 Build a sand pyramid

-And for the slightly more active beach-dweller, there is snorkeling, shell hunting, and swimming in the luminously clear water.
+And for the slightly more active beach-dweller, there is snorkelling, shell hunting, and swimming in the luminously clear water.

 Dolphin Discovery

 These beaches are also where the majority of the restaurants and bars are located, serving refreshments and meals to the thirsty and the hungry.
-The Sac Bajo area on the western side also has Dolphin Discovery where visitors can play, swim, and interact with dolphins, or rays, or manatees.
-Either the northern end, or the western side are fabulous for personal sunset celebrations; a glass of wine, a few good friends – life is good.
+The Sac Bajo area on the western side also has Dolphin Discovery, where visitors can play, swim, and interact with dolphins, rays, or manatees.
+Either the northern end or the western side is fabulous for personal sunset celebrations: a glass of wine, a few good friends.
+Life is good.

 Wild and rocky Punta Sur